Shop Whole Home ➜ Other ➜ Non-Toxic Furniture

 Naturepedic offers bedroom furniture, including dressers, bed frames, and night stands.
 All are made with 100% solid wood, are coated with water-based, low-VOC finishes, and held together with low-VOC adhesives.
 While they don’t disclose the brands of the finishes and glues they use, they do have GreenGuard GOLD certification meaning they’re tested for off-gassing, and they are UL validated formaldehyde-free.

 Romina makes 100% solid wood furniture by hand in Europe, and they ship to the US.
 Their focus is on kids furniture, though they have adult options like dressers and bed frames, as well.
 They have many low-VOC choices for paints, stains, and finishes that you select when you order.
 Depending on the furniture and finish you select, it will either be water-based or oil-based.
-While I am waiting for information on the exact brands of finishes and glues they use, everything they sell is GreenGuard GOLD certified, meaning they will off-gas extremely minimally.
+While they said they couldn’t disclose what brands they use, everything they sell is GreenGuard GOLD certified, meaning they should off-gas minimally.

 Green Cradle makes solid wood bookcases, night stands, dressers, and cribs by hand in California.
 Like Romina, they’re focused on kids furniture, but have adult options as well.
 They use 100% solid wood, and you can choose your type (walnut, maple, oak, cherry.)
 All are finished with flaxseed oil —as healthy as you can get.
 They use a small amount of non-toxic water based wood glue when they need to.
 You can choose unfinished versions if you’d prefer raw wood or to finish it on your own.